 Complex setup for custom environments.

-In the initial stage, Atom was just a simple text editor created by GitHub, and over time, it evolved into something closer to an IDE.
-Atom is best suited for developers who prefer lightweight tools over full-fledged IDEs, or those who love to tinker with their setup.
-It is also a decent pick for beginners.
+A decent pick for beginners, in the initial stage, Atom was just a simple text editor created by GitHub, and over time, it evolved into an IDE.
+Atom is an excellent choice for developers who prefer lightweight tools over full-fledged IDEs, or those who love to tinker with their setup.

 Smart autocompletion and multiple pane editing.